 Responsible driving means driving with the safety and convenience of all road users in mind.
-Following the information in this section will help you to become a safe and responsible road user.

 You must not drive an unsafe vehicle or a vehicle with an unsafe load which:

 You must not ride in or on a vehicle in a way that might result in injury.
 If you’re the driver you must not let your passengers ride in or on the vehicle in an unsafe way.

 Holding a package, person or animal in your lap or arms while driving is dangerous.
 Put packages in a secure place such as the boot.
 If this isn’t possible, put them somewhere inside the vehicle where they won’t hurt anyone if the vehicle stops suddenly.

 Children and pets can be noisy or need your help when you’re driving.
 If you have to deal with the needs of children or pets, pull over to the side of the road and park your vehicle first.